Should You Become Friends With Your Employees?

 SEPTEMBER 13,2017 | MANAGEMENT | By SARA KELLY

-Can a boss really be friends with his or her employee?
-Ask most HR experts and they would all say a big NO. And I agree.
+Can a boss really be friends with their employee?
+Ask most HR experts, and they would all say a big NO. And I agree.

-But this is a hard rule to juggle as, instinctively, if your a great people manager, you will want to get to know your employees BOTH on a professional AND personal level.
-In fact, getting to know your staff on a personal level can be a great way of understanding how to best coach and motivate them for the benefit of the business.
+But this is a hard rule to juggle as, instinctively, you will want to get to know your employees BOTH on a professional AND personal level if you are a great people manager.
+Getting to know your staff personally can be a great way of understanding how to best coach and motivate them for the benefit of the business.

-But becoming 'friends' with them is a different story.
-This can cause a heap of issues.
-Here are the top 5:
+But becoming 'friends' with them is a different story and can cause many issues.
+So here are the top 5:

 If you find a deeper personal connection with a select group of your employees, the perception of favouritism can cause huge resentment amongst your other staff.
 This can flow through to a general lack of motivation across the business.